This function obtains pseudoabsences given a set of predictors.

 See also

-link{input_sdm} sdm_area occurrences_sdm
+link{input_sdm} background occurrences_sdm get_occurrences

 Examples